IBM-Cloud/techxchange-labs/docs/pfeng-1818/04-building-with-terraform-modules.md

 ## Step 10: Provision Virtual Private Endpoints (VPEs)

 To allow the private workload servers to securely access IBM Cloud services like Cloud Object Storage, you will create a **Virtual Private Endpoint (VPE)**.
+A VPE is a local representation (IP address) of a remote IBM Cloud service within your VPC.
 This keeps traffic on the private IBM Cloud network.
+The code also configures a security group for the VPE, allowing all resources in the workload VPC (in this case, the VSIs) to access it.

 Add the following code to `main.tf`: